Therapeutic & Diagnostic Services: Phlebotomy

 SCC Requirements

-• Completion and return of the SCC Application for Admission.
-Students applying for admission must have a current SCC application on file.
+• Complete and return the SCC Application for Admission.
+(Students applying for admission must have a current SCC application on file.)

-• Submission of a copy of high school diploma or GED/HSE certificate.
+• Submit a copy of your high school diploma or GED/HSE certificate.

-• Submission of official transcripts from any community college or university previously attended.
+• Submit official transcripts from any community college or university previously attended.

 • Complete all Southeastern requirements to be admitted as a degree seeking student.